 Protecting your digital currency is arguably one of the most important aspects of investing in the cryptocurrency market.
 While cryptocurrencies may offer a wide range of advantages over traditional fiat currencies (such as the Australian Dollar), they are far more susceptible to hacking attacks and require a careful approach to storage.

-If you’re already investing in Bitcoin or another cryptocurrency, then it’s likely that you already own at least one wallet, which is where your cryptocurrency is stored.
+If you’re already investing in Bitcoin or another cryptocurrency, then it’s likely that you already own at least one crypto wallet, which is where you store Bitcoin and cryptocurrency.
 Wallets basically consist of two elements — a private key and a public address.
-Your public address used to receive cryptocurrency, while your private key is used to access your wallet and send cryptos.
+Your public address is used to receive cryptocurrency, while your private key is used to access your wallet and send cryptos.

-There are many different types of wallets used today.
-The most commonly used type of wallet is a hosted, or “hot ” wallet.
-These solutions are typically provided by exchange platforms or cryptocurrency brokers, and are far less secure than “ cold ” wallets — their offline counterpart.
+There are many different types of crypto wallets used today.
+The most commonly used type of crypto and Bitcoin wallet is a hosted, or “hot ” wallet.
+These solutions are typically provided by exchange platforms or cryptocurrency brokers and are far less secure than “ cold ” wallets — their offline counterparts.

 The biggest security issue presented by hosted wallets is the potential of a hacking attack against the platform that provides it.
 The Mt.
 Gox hack, which occurred over several years, resulted in the loss of more than $460 million worth of bitcoin.
 Another popular exchange, still active also experienced a Bitfinex hack in 2016 that resulted in the loss of $75 million worth of Bitcoin — although users were eventually compensated.

 The most secure method of storing your cryptocurrency is with a cold wallet, which is not connected to the internet.
 Hardware wallets are dedicated devices that contain a cold wallet and add a variety of strong security measures.
 There are, however, a number of hosted “hot” wallet solutions that offer greater security than the average exchange wallet (explained below in the Hot Wallets section).